The Apple Dumpling Story

 In the old woman’s back yard was a tree full of plums.
-You never saw more plums as round and red than those.
-But you cannot make an apple dumpling with plums, and there is no use trying.
+You never saw more plums as round and red than the plums on that tree.
+But you cannot make an apple dumpling with plums, and there is no use trying!

-Agnes could not stop thinking about wanting an apple dumpling.
+Hazel could not stop thinking about her apple dumpling.
 At last, she had an idea.
 She took her basket out to her back yard and filled it with plums.
 She covered the basket with a white cloth and hung it on her arm.
 She said, “There may be those in the world who have apples, and who need plums.”
-And so Agnes went out the door.
+And so Hazel went out the door.

-Before long, Agnes came to a yard with many hens and many geese.
+Before long, Hazel came to a yard with many hens and many geese.
 What a noise they made!
 Ca-ca, quawk, quawk!
 In the middle of all these birds there was a young woman.
-She was feeding them corn, and she waved to Agnes.
-Agnes waved back.
-Soon the two women were talking away.
+She was feeding them corn, and she waved to Hazel.
+Hazel waved back to her.

-The young woman told Agnes about her hens and geese.
-Agnes told the young woman about her plums, and how she hoped to trade them for apples.
-If she could trade her plums for apples, she might have an apple dumpling that very night.
+The young woman told Hazel about her hens and geese.
+Hazel told the young woman about her plums, and how she hoped to trade them for apples.
+If only she could trade her plums for apples, she might have an apple dumpling that night.

 “Ah!” said the young woman when she heard this.
-“There is nothing my family likes better than plum jelly with goose!
+“Those are lovely plums in your basket.
+And there is nothing my family likes better with goose than plum jelly!
 But I have no apples to trade for your plums.”
 She said, “The best I can give to trade with you is a bag of feathers.
-Would you take my feathers for your plums?”
+Will you take my feathers for your plums?”

-“Well, it is not apples," thought Agnes, “but why not?
+“Well, it is not apples," thought Hazel.
+“But why not?
 One person happy is better than two who do not have what they want.”
 The old woman poured the plums into the young woman's apron.
 She took the bag of feathers, put it in her basket, and went on her way.

-Agnes said, “Maybe I am no closer to an apple dumpling than I was before.
+Hazel said, “Maybe I am no closer to an apple dumpling than I was before.
 But at least I am no farther away.
-And feathers are more light to carry than plums – everyone knows that!”
+And feathers are easier to carry than plums - that's for sure!”

 Trudge, trudge, up a hill and down.
-Past a farm, and past a brook.
-Then, such a lovely smell filled the air.
+Past a farm, past a brook.
+Then such a lovely smell filled the air.
 “Ah!”
-Agnes said as she came up to a garden gate.
-Roses, lilies, lilacs – oh! never had she seen a more wonderful garden.
+Hazel said as she came up to a garden gate.
+Roses, lilies, lilacs - never before had she seen such a garden gate.

-From the garden, Agnes heard the sounds of a man and a woman talking loudly.
-They were not happy.
+From the garden inside, Agnes heard the sounds of a man and a woman talking loudly.
+And they were not happy.